OpenPepXL: An Open source Peptide Cross-Link identification tool

-OpenPepXL is a new protein-protein cross-link identification tool implemented in C++ as a TOPP tool.
-It can make use of labeled linkers to denoise spectra by comparing the spectra containing the light and heavy linkers.
-The tool is applicable to CID and HCD spectra and can make use of high resolution instruments by deisotoping fragment peaks and considering their charge for matching to theoretical peaks.
+OpenPepXL is a protein-protein cross-link identification tool implemented in C++ as part of The OpenMS Proteomics Pipeline (TOPP).
+It is applicable to all labeled and label-free cross-linkers.
+With labeled linkers it can denoise spectra by comparing the spectra containing light and heavy linkers.
+The tool is applicable to CID and HCD spectra (although it works optimally with high-resolution HCD data) and can make use of high-resolution instruments by deisotoping fragment peaks and considering their charge for matching to theoretical peaks.

-Although no heuristics are used to reduce the search space, it still has a reasonable memory usage and can be used effectively on a desktop computer with 16GB memory for many applications.
-It is applicable to all labeled and label-free cross-linkers, including long linkers such as DSS and zero length linkers such as EDC.
+Although no heuristics are used to reduce the search space, it still has a reasonable memory usage and can be used effectively on a desktop computer with 16GB memory for almost all applications.

 OpenPepXL output is compatible with several tools for further processing, visualization and publishing of XL-MS data:

 OpenPepXL supports the output format of xQuest (Rinner et al., 2008).
 This means the output is compatible with any post-processing and visualization tools developed for the xQuest pipeline, such as xProphet (Leitner et al., 2014) for FDR estimation and xTract (Walzthoeni et al., 2015) for quantification, as well as the UCSF Chimera plug-in Xlink Analyzer (Kosinski et al., 2015) for visualizing and analyzing cross-links on structures.